 Get more revenue by measuring results

 You can analyze Pinterest Marketing performance using their free analytics tool to understand what’s popular with pinners and which images are driving the most traffic to your site.
-You can measure your brand’s pins, repins, impressions, reach, clicks and website visitors.
-You can also see what boards your website items appear on, how the pins are described and what people pin along with your items.
+This way, you can measure your brand’s pins, repins, impressions, reach, clicks and website visitors.
+And you can also see what boards your website items appear on, how the pins are described and what people pin along with your items.
 All of these insights will help you make smarter choices about what items you pin in the future.

 Pinterest garners over 70 million users and is changing the way we interact with and consume information.
 Don’t wait another minute!
 Start leveraging opportunity with this powerful social and e-commerce tool!